Lifelong Learning 2023

 Mary Lynn Ellis, AFSA and Jenny Burkholder, AFSA

 “Language is an energy.
 A verb.
 A happening.
 It has the power to change a moment.
 To incite a movement.
 To resist or to confirm.
 It is prophetic in many ways.
 What we can say, we are never far from enacting.”

-Come share the language of poetry with former AFS English teachers Jenny Burkholder and Mary Lynn Ellis for three Tuesday evenings in March.
-Each week, we will read a poem together, talk about its energy, and write in response.
+Come share the language of poetry with former AFS English teachers Jenny Burkholder and Mary Lynn Ellis on a Wednesday evening in February.
+We will read a poem together, talk about its energy, and write in response.
 Don’t worry–this is not English class.
 No poetry expertise needed.
 Just a willingness to see what happens when we pay attention to language, rub words together, feel their power.

 Saturday, February 25, from 10 to 11:30 a.m.
 [In Person @ AFS]

 Imagine it is the early 1700s and you are considering sending your child to this new school, Abington Friends School.
 What would you be looking at?
 Join AFS librarian and archivist Toni Vahlsing on a walking history tour of the campus.
 Travel back in time and picture what life was like for the students of the past as we investigate the buildings that housed our school over its long history and consider its intersection with world events and culture.

 We will meet in the Stewart Lobby, but travel all over the campus.
 Please RSVP so we can accommodate all.

 Wednesday, March 8, from 7 to 8 p.m.

 Join us for a conversation about the world of mathematical modeling, data analysis and quantitative reasoning and how it impacts our everyday lives.
 Hear how AFS students experienced it for 14 hours during the MathWorks Mathematical Modeling Challenge.
 Share how math and technology have affected your career path, and hear from students firsthand what STEM education is like now.
 As a group, we’ll ponder aloud about where we can take it in the future.